 Power tools, heavy lifting & etc. :-D

-arbor asparagus bench bricks carpenter bees chimney compost compressor crabapple deck deck Arbor rebuild deck floor deck furniture deck railings deer fencing firewood flagstone fountains gutters Hoop houses Karcher leaves pergola planter box pressure wash Privacy fence protection Rain barrels raised beds repairs ReStore ring bed shed Snapper snow fence stump Trees TWP veg bed yews
+arbor asparagus bench bricks carpenter bees chimney compost compressor crabapple deck deck Arbor rebuild deck floor deck furniture deck railings deck wash deer Fence phase 2 fencing firewood flagstone fountains gutters Hoop houses Karcher leaf blower leaves MacGyver outdoor furniture pergola planter box pressure wash Privacy fence protection Rain barrels raised beds repairs ReStore ring bed shed Snapper snow fence stump swing swing bed Trees TWP veg bed yews

 Thursday, December 6, 2012